Ksawery Zakrzewski

 Ksawery Faustyn Ignacy Zakrzewski (15 February 1876 in Wełna [now Goślinowo] – 18 November 1915 in Poznań) was a Polish physician, independence activist, director of Poznań's Polish Gymnastic Society "Falcon", co-editor of biweekly magazine Sokół, co-founder (with Marian Seyda) of magazine Kurier Poznański.
 According to Bernard Chrzanowski, Zakrzewski was an initiator and co-creator of scouting in Greater Poland.
 He was one of the main organiser of Polish scouting in the Prussian partition of Poland.

+His 1903 medical doctoral thesis was titled Zur Statistik und Casuistik der Rückenmarkstumoren (On the Statistics and Casuistry of Spinal Cord Tumors).